arno-di-loreto/apihandyman.io/_posts/2021-08-11-surviving-my-first-recorded-live-coding-session-part-2.md

 And you're done you have a third (or second) display screen.
 Note that sidecar can be used over wifi but I never had satisfying result with it (maybe my wifi is not fast enough).

+Note that as OBS is able to crop on a specific window, I probably could had both VS Code and todo on my MacBook display.
+But I wanted to test the side car, and it was working, so I moved on to next problem to solve.

 I choose to use the same style as for the titles though is was only visible to my eyes.
-I also used various emojis to type the actions to do:
+I also used various emojis to "type" the actions to do:

 - ✏️ (pen) to write code
 - ⌨️ (keyboard) to use the terminal